StroepWafel/LYTE/README.md

 6. Open the file config.json in your text editor of choice, I recommend [VSCode](https://code.visualstudio.com/download) or [Notepad++](https://notepad-plus-plus.org/downloads/v8.6.7/)
 7. Change `LIVESTREAM_ID` to the ID of your live stream (Ie, the characters at the end of the URL, after the `/live/`)
 8. Change the value for `RATE_LIMIT_SECONDS`.
 This is how long users have to wait before they can request another song (in seconds)
-9. Run main.py in the src folder
+9. Run main.py in the src folder:\
-  - for windows:
+For windows:
-    - press Win+r to open the run dialogue
+    - Press Win+r to open the run dialogue
-    - type "cmd" and hit enter to open command prompt
+    - Type "cmd" and hit enter to open command prompt
-    - using command prompt, navigate to where you downloaded the files (using `cd <path to folder.`)
+    - Using command prompt, navigate to where you downloaded the files (using `cd <path to folder.`)
-    - navigate to the src folder: `cd YTLM-main/src`
+    - Navigate to the src folder: `cd YTLM-main/src`
-    - type `python main.py` and hit enter
+    - Type `python main.py` and hit enter

 ## Config Documentation